Our team are on hand to help you make sure you receive the financial support you are entitled to.

 Find out more about Universal Credit on the government website.

-Applying for Universal Credit can be a long and confusing process.
-Take a look at our handy step-by-step guide to help you through the Universal Credit application process.
+Applying for Universal Credit may seem daunting – take a look at our handy step-by-step guide to help you through the Universal Credit application process.

 If your property is classed as having a spare bedroom, then your Housing Benefit, or housing costs element of Universal Credit, might be reduced.